SlashNephy/Divination/README.md

 # Dalamud.Divination.Common

-🧰 Common library for Dalamud.Divination plugins

-This library provides boilerplate and supplementary APIs for Dalamud plugins.
+A shared library used by the Divination projects to provide boilerplate for Dalamud plugin and to complement Dalamud APIs.

 Please refer to the [Template](https://github.com/horoscope-dev/Dalamud.Divination.Template) repository for more information.